Hanlan's Point Beach: City council

-In 2023, a plan was revealed by Toronto City Council for the island that would have seen the erection of a concert and festival venue right next to Hanlan’s possibly eliminating the clothing optional beach.
+In 2023, a plan was revealed by Toronto City Council for the island that would have seen the erection of a concert and festival venue right next to Hanlan's possibly eliminating the clothing optional beach.
 After a public opposition campaign against the plan dubbed "Friends of Hanlan's" the city dropped the idea and proceeded to work with Friends of Hanlan's to improve the beach.
 In 2023, the clothing optional section was expanded to the entire beach.
 On June 15, 2023, City Council passed with unanimous support a motion co-sponsored by Councillor Ausma Malik and Deputy Mayor Jennifer McKelvie titled “MM7.15: Critical Measures to Restore Ecology and Preserve the History of Hanlan’s Point Beach and Surrounding Area.”
-The motion called for major improvements to the beach such as a brand new cultural marker and signage that will inform visitors about the beach’s prominent place in LGBTQ history and a giant Pride flagpole that will be permanently installed at the south end, which have yet to be implemented, rewilding and replanting in huge sections of the beach’s lawn area to combat erosion, proper fencing and pathways to be constructed to keep human traffic under control and allow the diminished natural areas a chance to recover, replacing the massively eroded sand coverage along the 400-meter southern stretch of the beach where Canada’s first Pride gathering took place, and most notably making the entire Hanlan’s Point Beach, not just a section, designated clothing-optional.
+The motion called for major improvements to the beach such as a brand new cultural marker and signage that will inform visitors about the beach's prominent place in LGBTQ history and a giant Pride flagpole that will be permanently installed at the south end, which have yet to be implemented, rewilding and replanting in huge sections of the beach's lawn area to combat erosion, proper fencing and pathways to be constructed to keep human traffic under control and allow the diminished natural areas a chance to recover, replacing the massively eroded sand coverage along the 400-meter southern stretch of the beach where Canada's first Pride gathering took place, and most notably making the entire Hanlan's Point Beach, not just a section, designated clothing-optional.

+Erosion

+In 2026, erosion of the beach reached a critical mass, with much of the beach virtually gone and only small areas of beach remaining accessible.
+City council has proposed a plan to address the erosion and restore the beach, although work has not yet commenced.